-- If you must cough or sneeze, cover your mouth and nose with a tissue or sneeze/cough into your arm (elbow).
+- If you must cough or sneeze, cough into your mask or cover your mouth and nose with a tissue or sneeze/cough into your arm (elbow).
 Wash your hands immediately after.

 - Avoid touching your face, particularly after handling objects or touching high contact surfaces.

 - Using bathrooms - Avoid touching the fixtures as much as possible and use a paper towel to touch the door handle when exiting if the door is not propped open.